status-im/status-mobile/doc/new-guidelines.md

 ### Component props and API scheme to match Figma as closely as possible

-Ideally, the prop names for components (particularly in quo2 Design System) should match the Figma properties as best as possible.
+Ideally, the prop names for components (particularly in Quo Design System) should match the Figma properties as best as possible.
 This makes it easier for the developer using that component to configure it correctly for the screen it is being used on and avoids unnecessary overwrites and adjustments being made.